Frequently Asked Questions

-In short, according to my time.
-Since orders vary so much from person to person, I don't provide package pricing*.
 When I provide you a price quote, I take into account the time it takes me to make the different kinds of flowers, to mix clay colors, to add extra painted details or other upgrades, to construct finished flowers into a bouquet or other item, and for any other materials or finishing touches your order needs.
-That's a lot of variables, which is why it's so helpful to me if you are able to provide a budget amount when we begin discussing your order-- that way I can tweak the numbers of flowers or clay colors, or suggest alternate, more budget-friendly flowers, and get you the best fit.
+That's a lot of variables, which means it can be helpful if you are able to provide a budget amount when we begin discussing your order-- that way I can tweak the numbers of flowers or clay colors, or suggest alternate, more budget-friendly flowers, and get you the best fit.

 What kind of turnaround time do you need?
 Is it too late for me to order?

 - Bridal orders (i.e. more complex orders with a variety of items or color matching needed): 3 months